open-crypto-broker/crypto-broker-deployment/README.md

 task kube-deploy
 ```

 This will deploy the Helm chart `kube-broker` in the `crypto-broker` namespace in your local kubernetes cluster.
-The cluster will spin up a server which listens on the Unix Socket and two clients that will send periodically requests (hash and sign) to the server.
+The cluster will spin up a server which listens on the Unix Socket and two CLI test apps that will send periodically requests (hash and sign) to the server.

 To modify the parameters of the deployment, you can modify the values of the [values file](deployments/k8s/kube-broker/values.yaml).
 This includes for example the image name and tag, the arguments for hashing and signing, the number of replicas and more.
 Feel free to check the [Kubernetes Readme](deployments/k8s/kube-broker/README.md) for a more detailed explanation of the different values and configuration options that can be set.